 tl;dr XQuery for Humanists is out!
 And a roundup of my activities and other developments in the world of XQuery, TEI, and digital humanities.

 At the end of my last post, I mentioned that I was “wrapping up” work on a book.
 In retrospect, that characterization was a tad optimistic.
-Three years later, my co-author, Clifford Anderson, and I met at Circle Bistro in Foggy Bottom to review our final set of changes for the manuscript of XQuery for Humanists:
+Three more years would pass.
+Last December, my co-author, Clifford Anderson, and I met at Circle Bistro in Foggy Bottom to review our final set of changes for the manuscript of XQuery for Humanists: